wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Architecture/Documentation.md

 as the actual documentation to insert at "GettingStarted.md", will be determined by the individual packages supplying documentation.
 Thus, you can specify an order for the things you care about, and let the documentation builder fill in the remaining documentaiton.

+Note that the default ordering is supplied by a `defaultToc` function exported by the `@bodiless/documentation` package.
+You can import this into your site-level `bodiless.docs.toc.js` and modify the object at will--making it easy to extend existing structure.

 ### Known issues